benedekrozemberczki/diff2vec/README.md

 ```
   --input STR                   Path to the edge list csv.
 Default is `data/restaurant_edges.csv`
-  --output STR                  Path to to embedding.
+  --output STR                  Path to the embedding features.
 Default is `emb/restaurant.out`
   --dimensions INT              Number of embedding dimensions.
 Default is 128.
   --vertex-set-cardinality INT  Number of nodes per diffusion tree.
 Default is 80.
   --num-diffusions INT          Number of diffusion per source node.
 Default is 10.